NBA Rumors: New York Knicks Reportedly Willing To Deal Assets To Land A Star

 "They're going to be in the mix when a star becomes available," a source with knowledge of the situation told the New York Daily News' Stefan Bondy.
 "That's been the plan."

 Although the franchise has at least attempted to lure a slew of topflight free agents in recent years, the very concept of dangling its assets in trade talks has largely been a non-starter.
-As noted by the Daily News, former team president Steve Mills once declared that he was unwilling to part with draft picks or assets to acquire “a guy we can get on our own later.”
+As noted by the Daily News, former team president Steve Mills once declared he was unwilling to part with draft picks or assets to acquire "a guy we can get on our own later."

 Clearly, though, the Knicks front office has been issued a different directive by current president Leon Rose and executive VP William Wesley.

-Earlier this month, New York dealt point guard Dennis Smith Jr — a former No. 9 overall pick who is still just 23 years old — to the Detroit Pistons in order to re-acquire veteran floor general and Thibodeau favorite Derrick Rose.
-And while Rose’s MVP days are long behind him, he’s still a veteran playmaker whose presence makes more sense on a team pushing for the postseason than one that is looking to stockpile assets.
+Earlier this month, New York dealt point guard Dennis Smith Jr. -- a former No. 9 overall pick who is still just 23 years old -- to the Detroit Pistons in order to re-acquire veteran floor general and Thibodeau favorite Derrick Rose.
+While Rose's MVP days are long behind him, he's still a veteran playmaker whose presence makes more sense on a team pushing for the postseason than one who is looking to stockpile assets.

-Now, it would seem that Knicks brass has even bigger things in mind going forward.
+Now, it would seem the Knicks brass has even bigger things in mind going forward.

 As relayed previously by The Inquisitr, the club has reportedly been monitoring standout guards Bradley Beal and Victor Oladipo as possible trade targets.